BattletechModders/RogueTech/CustomUnits/Readme.txt

 main settings in mod.json
 	"DeployManual": true, - allowing manual deploy in random contract.
+	"ManualDeployForbidContractTypes": [] - list of contract types names, for listed contract types manual deploy will be forbidden
 	"DeployMaxDistanceFromOriginal": 30 - max distance from original deploy position "DeployMinDistanceFromEnemy": 300 - min distance form enemy unit
 	              NOTE: DeployMaxDistanceFromOriginal and DeployMinDistanceFromEnemy working like OR.
 Eg. your manual deploy position should be near than <DeployMaxDistanceFromOriginal>